A LOOK BACK: CHASING A DREAM

 Our heads and hearts twirled on all these different spaces, each with wildly distinctive personalities and feels.
 Still, with all the choices, we never had the “this is it!” feeling upon entering, not in one single space.
 We knew from experience of home purchases in the US, it was that feeling, or bust.

 “Our house search in Lucca ends here,” we thought.

-Then, on week #7, days before our departure, we entered apartment #28, and we found…home.
-The love was instant.
+Then, on week #9, days before our departure from Lucca, we entered apartment #39, and, instantly, we found “it”…

 Pros: That love at first sight feeling.
 Large terrace with expansive views.
-Big windows, natural light.
-Great floors and tile work.
+Big windows running along both sides of the apartment, natural light and cross breeze.
+Lucchese floors and tile work.
 Our favorite neighborhood.
-Ten euro per month condo fee.
+Fifteen euro per month condo fee.
 Managable stairs.

 One owner.
-A little Granny who we also instantly loved.
+An Italian Nonna who we also instantly loved.

 Cons: No cantina nor bike storage.
 Vintage pink bathroom from 1950s.

 Potential time zapper.
 Nope, not renovation hours or time spent carrying bikes upstairs, but all the potential coffee and wine sipping hours spent on that balcony.